 I use my DIY Green Tea Cleansing Hair Rinse with marshmallow root extract to wash my hair.
-I then allow my hair to almost completely dry before finger detangling each braided section, removing shedded hair, and adding my butter/oil leave-in which is mixed with flaxseed gel.
+I then allow my hair to almost completely dry before finger detangling each braided section, removing shedded hair, and adding my butter/oil + flaxseed gel leave-in.
 It is with my leave-in that I gently comb my hair with my seamless wooden comb, then twist or braid up my hair.
 This technique of finger detangling and washing my hair in loose braids really does cut back on fighting tangles.

 My No ‘Poo Experience So Far

 One of the reasons that I decided to try the no ‘poo hair method was to further simplify my hair regimen.
 Since I stopped using store bought hair care products my hair is surprisingly softer than it has ever been.
 I also do not apply anything to my hair that does not penetrate the hair strand which would otherwise cause product buildup.